Skip to main content

 The main settings are:

-• NATSServerURL is the URL to the NATS host server.
-In our example, we will use a localhost since we host the NATS message broker on the local machine using docker-compose.
-You can find more info about NATS connection string by this link.
+• NATSServerURL - the URL of the NATS message broker.
+In our example, we use localhost since we host NATS on the local machine using docker-compose.
+You can find more info about NATS connection strings here.

 Let's assume we already have a Scenario named "test_scenario" that we want to run in the cluster.
-The only thing that we need is to load the cluster configuration (in our case it's AutoCluster) and run it.
+All we need to do is load the cluster configuration (in our case, AutoCluster) and run it.

 Run Cluster